zhou-neurolab/zhou-neurolab.github.io/Research.md

 * Carefully-designed complex behavioral tasks to isolate the task or cognitive variables of interest, independent of sensory and motor confounds.
 * Large-scale *in vivo* electrophysiological recording and calcium imaging.
-* State-of-the-art multivariate analyses including machine learning to read specific information from neural ensemble activities.
+* State-of-the-art multivariate analyses including machine learning to read specific information from both single-unit and neural-ensemble activities.
 * Neural perturbation methods such as optogenetics and chemogenetics for causal inference.
 * Computational modeling.